CodemasonHQ/docs/add-ons.md

 ## The custom category
 Within the add-on catalog there is a special category for custom services.
 Items within the custom category relate to getting your code or services you've built somewhere else onto your server.

-For example, if you were wanting to package your code into a container to run your application, you would launch a Codemason Git service.
-Or if you had an image built elsewhere, you would launch a Docker service.
+For example, if you had an image built elsewhere that you want to run as a service in your app, you would launch a Docker service.

 <a name="special"></a>
 ## Special catalog items